Basic mouse and keyboard operations for using the software

 F Key Commands

-The F keys can be found at the top of your keyboard, numbered 1 through 12.
-Just pressing the button will operate the shortcut.
-There is no need to press any other key such as CTRL or ALT.
+The F keys, numbered 1 through 12, can be found at the top of your keyboard.
+Simply press the button to operate the shortcut (no need to press CTRL or ALT).

-F12: Load the About the software screen.
-This screen contains your CD Key, video card, and other hardware information.
+F12: Open the About the Software screen, which displays your CD Key, video card, and other hardware information.

 Tool, Guide, and Angle Snap Commands